AAII Asset Allocation Survey: Individual Investors Continue To Favor Equities In Portfolio Allocation

 - "I still think the best place to be is in stocks and plan to stay the course in stocks."

-- "Later this summer I may invest more in stocks, depending on how the new president's plans for the economy are accepted and implemented."
+- "Later this summer, I may invest more in stocks, depending on how the new president's plans for the economy are accepted and implemented."

 - "Reduce my allocation to individual stocks.
-Am uncertain about new administration."
+Am uncertain about the new administration."

 - "I expect to maintain my 60/40 position."